chrisstef/3-commas-verse/README.md

 - Rendering charts using **Chart.js**.

-The components are functional so feel free to navigate around as well as view on **mobile**.
+The components are fully-functional so feel free to navigate around as well as view on **mobile**.
 In mobile version please view chart in **landscape mode** for a better experience.

 **Note:** Under **heavy traffic** the app will break because I'm using a free RapidAPI key and that limits the amount of requests the webserver can send.